How long will $200k last in retirement: a complete guide

 If you need to grow your pot of money earmarked for retirement, you might be wondering how to increase your savings effectively and efficiently:

-2. Long-term savings accounts – If you’re willing to tie a portion of your savings up for the long term and haven’t already done so, look into opening an IRA or something similar to benefit from tax savings and favorable interest rates.
+2. Take advantage of a long-term savings account – If you’re willing to tie a portion of your savings up for the long term and haven’t already done so, look into opening an IRA or something similar to benefit from tax savings and favorable interest rates.

-3. Wise investments – Becoming an investor and navigating complexities like the stock market can feel daunting.
+3. Invest wisely – Becoming an investor and navigating complexities like the stock market can feel daunting.
 But, if you can accept some risk and seek some financial advice, a balanced investment portfolio could be just what you need to grow your $200k.

-4. Expert guidance – If you feel you’re doing everything you can, why not share your financial situation with an experienced, qualified advisor?
+4. Get expert guidance – If you feel you’re doing everything you can, why not share your financial situation with an experienced, qualified advisor?
 They’ll almost certainly be able to shine a new light and make savings-boosting suggestions you can implement.

 For financial planning support and advice on your monetary situation as a retiree, connect with an experienced financial advisor through Unbiased.
 Get started here